RCElectronic/PSExcel/README.md

 Bugs/Conflicts/Issues
 V2d
-  -You need to have Windows update: KB2999226
+  --You need to have Windows update: KB2999226
-  -You need to select data with Google Chrome (as of May2016) (Data in notepad should be tab separated) -Multiple Days in PowerScheduler not supported (only A at the moment) -Seats filled not created
+  --You need to select data with Google Chrome (as of May2016) (Data in notepad should be tab separated) --Multiple Days in PowerScheduler not supported (only A at the moment) --Seats filled not created
-  -Count per block
+  --Count per block
-  -Courses over multiple blocks not supported
+  --Courses over multiple blocks not supported